philiprami/surprise_suspense_sentiment_shock/README.md

 ```
 ---
 #### Analysis
 The R scripts described are use for regression analysis and analysis by team.
-To run, execute the scripts "modeling.R" and "modeling_by_team.R" in an R compatible IDE such as RStudio.
+To run, execute the scripts "code_jr.R" and "modeling_by_team.R" in an R compatible IDE such as RStudio.